Assessing your contribution to care costs

 What is deprivation of assets?

-Deprivation of assets means that you’ve deliberately tried to get rid of your assets in order to avoid charges or reduce the amount you have to contribute to your care costs.
-There are various ways you might do this.
-Typical examples include:
+Deprivation of assets means you’ve deliberately tried to get rid of your assets to avoid charges or reduce the amount you have to contribute to your care costs.
+There are various ways you might do this, including: